- Find out more about this phrase by reading the transcript below and listening to the audio.

 - For example: ex-Dortmund striker Robert Lewandowski equalised with a powerful finish from the edge of the area.
 (BBC News – Munich v Dortmund 2014)

-- For example: Hull finished strongly and might have snatched the three points had Graham’s finishing been better.
+- For example: Hull finished (ended the game) strongly and might have snatched the three points had Graham’s finishing been better.
 (BBC News Hull vs Cardiff 2013)

 Check out our glossary of footballing phrases here If you have any suggestions, contact us at email@example.com